mongojack/mongojack/src/site/markdown/index.md

     }

 As you can see, immutable objects are also supported because Jackson supports them, something that most other frameworks don't support.

+The mapper also provides an update builder for running updates using the MongoDB [modifier operations](http://www.mongodb.org/display/DOCS/Updating#Updating-ModifierOperations).
+This supports serialisation of embedded objects, and can be used like this:

+    coll.updateById("someid", DBUpdate.inc("someIntField").push(new EmebbedObject()));

 If you're using your data objects for both storage and web views, you might want to take advantage of Jacksons views feature, so that generated/transient properties aren't persisted, and properties that you don't want leaked and serialised to the web.
 The mapper supports this easily, by letting you pass in a view to the wrap method: